Leverett House: Structure

 The Leverett Towers (commonly referred to as F- and G-Tower, corresponding to their respective entryway labels) serve a primarily residential function.
 Each tower consists primarily of singles and doubles and holds approximately 150 students.
 The top floors of the towers - especially those facing south - boast outstanding views of the Boston skyline and the Charles River.

 The ground floor of G-Tower features a common area called "G-Hutch."
 Like the Iliad Suite's wet t-shirt contest, protests from female students led to the renaming of G-Hutch from a similar, but more inappropriate name.
 G-Tower has been historically associated with small-scale, all-male group sexual encounters.
 The reason for this association has sparked ample debate; although the most well-evidenced and most likely reason for this association is the actual occurrence of such events, some alumni have suggested that this name may simply be the pun "Or-G-Tower."

 The ground floor of F-tower includes a common area similar to the one found in G-Tower, as well as several offices belonging to the Allston Burr Resident Dean and House Administrator.
 Between the towers and McKinlock sits the Leverett Library, which was constructed along with the towers and has won awards for its innovative design.
 The ground floor of the library building houses the building manager's office.

 The top floors of 20 DeWolfe Street were annexed by the house in fall of 2007.
 Originally intended for faculty or graduate students, the DeWolfe suites are smaller apartment-style units with different amenities than those available in either McKinlock or Leverett Towers, including kitchens and a year-round HVAC system.

 History

-Leverett House was named after John Leverett (whose grandfather, John Leverett had been the governor of the Massachusetts Bay Colony), who was President of Harvard from 1708 to 1724.
-Leverett's election was one of the significant turning points for Harvard, for every President before him had been a clergyman.
+Leverett House was named after John Leverett the Younger, whose grandfather, John Leverett, had been the governor of the Massachusetts Bay Colony.
+Leverett the Younger was president of Harvard from 1708 to 1724.
+His election was one of the significant turning points for Harvard, for every president before him had been a clergyman.
 Leverett was a leader of the liberal movement in the Congregational Church and he opposed the powerful clergymen Increase Mather and Cotton Mather, who had attempted to impose upon the College a new charter containing a loyalty oath that would have refused appointment to the faculty of anyone not willing to acknowledge the primacy of Biblical scripture.
 Leverett, during his tenure as president, improved the quality of instruction in the College, and maintained the position of Harvard in the critical years when Yale was becoming a formidable rival.